 - Can trace and respond to unexpected events.

-While many people understand the benefits of cloud computing, they’re equally deterred by the security threats.
+While many people understand the benefits of cloud computing environments, they’re equally deterred by the potential for security issues.
 We get it.
 It’s hard to wrap your head around something that exists somewhere between amorphous resources sent through the internet and a physical server.
 It’s a dynamic environment where things are always changing—like security threats.
 The thing is that, for the most part, cloud security is IT security.
 And once you understand the specific differences, the word "cloud" doesn’t feel as insecure.

-Security has a lot to do with access.
-Traditional environments usually control access using a perimeter security model.
+Security has a lot to do with access control.
+Traditional environments usually regulate access using a perimeter security model.
 Cloud environments are highly connected, making it easier for traffic to bypass traditional perimeter defenses.
-Insecure application programming interfaces (APIs), weak identity and credentials management, account hijacks, and malicious insiders may pose threats to the system and data.
-Preventing unauthorized access in the cloud requires shifting to a data-centric approach.
+Insecure application programming interfaces (APIs), weak identity and credentials management, hackers, and malicious insiders may pose threats to the system and data security.
+Preventing vulnerabilities and unauthorized access in the cloud requires shifting to a data-centric approach.
 Encrypt the data.
 Strengthen the authorization process.
 Require strong passwords and 2 factor authentication.
-Build security into every level.
+Build network security measures into every level.

 Everything is now in software

 "Cloud" refers to the hosted resources delivered to a user via software.
 Cloud computing infrastructures—along with all the data being processed—are dynamic, scalable, and portable.
 Cloud security controls need to respond to environmental variables and accompany workloads and data while at rest and in transit, either as inherent parts of the workloads (e.g. encryption) or dynamically through a cloud management system and APIs.
 This helps to protect and secure cloud environments from system corruption and data breaches.